gluwa/ccnext-testnet-bridge-examples/hello-bridge/README.md

 EX:
 Query Proving completed.
 QueryId: 0x7ee33a2be05c9019dedcd833c9c2fa516c2bd316b225dd7ca3bde5b1cdb987db

-## 7. Use Oracle Provisioned Data to Mint Tokens on CCNext Testnet
+## 7. Use Oracle Provisioned Data to Mint Tokens on Creditcoin USC Testnet
-We need to call `uscBridgeCompleteMint` in the pre-existing bridge contract at address 0xB85f7EFC53246468693d993558c36Be284FE8995 on CCNext Testnet.
+We need to call `uscBridgeCompleteMint` in the pre-existing bridge contract at address 0x11578857ECe0Da79F6956282EAF27385F8adcb3f on Creditcoin USC Testnet.

 Use the following command to complete your token mint.
-Several contract addresses are already filled in for you, but you'll have to provide your CCNext Testnet private key and the oracle query id from step 6.
+Several contract addresses are already filled in for you, but you'll have to provide your Creditcoin USC Testnet private key and the oracle query id from step 6.
 ```sh
 yarn complete_mint \
 <private_key_of_address_from_step_2> \